kamuc2012/Session_13_to_18/README.md

-# Session_6_to_12
+# Session_13_to_18
-AcadGild Data Science Masters Assignment - Session 6 to 12 &amp; Project 2
+AcadGild Data Science Masters Assignment (Statistics) - Session 6 to 12 &amp; Case Study 1 and 2

-Repository consist folders of each session and for project 2 (data mangling)
+Repository consist folders of each session and for statistics case studies

 Each folder consist of:
 - One .py file having python code for each problem statement